 The Vector Resource materials within BEI Resources aims to support research to discover new ways to prevent the spread of disease.
 Vectors—organisms that transmit pathogens to hosts—include mosquitoes, ticks, triatomine bugs, sand flies, black flies, tsetse flies, fleas, mites and certain freshwater snails.
 BEI Resources currently supplies mosquitoes, ticks, reduviids, sand flies and snails to researchers.
 We are looking to expand the current resource to include all of the vectors above.

 Vector Resource Catalog

 Click on a Vector above to see catalog offerings.
 Click on the Vector Resource Catalog button to see ALL Vector Resources.

 Methods in Anopheles Research Laboratory Manual.
-This insectary / laboratory protocols and reference guide was orginally produced for MR4 by Mark Benedict and colleagues and is updated with new chapters and protocols (2014, 419 pages, 8.3MB).
+This insectary / laboratory protocols and reference guide was orginally produced for MR4 by Paul Howell and Mark Benedict and colleagues and is updated with new chapters and protocols (2015 edition, 408 pages, 12.5MB).

 Open the PDF link above directly in your network browser or right click (Windows users) and save to your local disk.
 The PDF contains bookmarks for navigation to individual chapters and sections.